RasaHQ/rasa-nlu-examples/docs/docs/tokenizer/stanza.md

 One thing to note here is that the `LexicalSyntacticFeaturizer` will be able to pick up the "pos" information with the `StanzaTokenizer` just like you're able to do that with spaCy.
-The `CountVectorizer` is now also able to pick up the `lemma` features that are generated.
+The `CountVectorizer` is also able to pick up the `lemma` features that are generated.